DiegoGonzales11/C-Structured-Programming/README.md

-# C for Everyone: Structured Programming
+# C for dadasda Everyone: Structured Programming

 ## Welcome
 Here you will found the excercises and my solutions of the assignments.
 This is about the course **C for everyone: Structured Programming**, this is a popular course at the **University of Califormia, Santa Cruz**, It's available on [COURSERA](https://www.coursera.org/learn/c-structured-programming/home/welcome).